PaulWieland/ratgdo/docs/09_faq.md

 ## My PC can't connect with ratgdo
 The most common problem is a bad USB cable.
 Unfortunately many USB cables are power only (for charging a device) and do not include the data wires.
 Some data cables can simply go bad from being flexed too many times.
 Make sure you are using a USB cable that is an actual data cable and if possible try another cable or device to rule out the cable.

+The second most common problem are USB hubs.
+Plug your USB cable directly into a port on your computer.

 Make sure you have a USB to UART driver installed.
 If on windows, open your device manager and look to see if an unknown device shows up under the Ports -> USB.
 If on MacOS, open System Information.app and look under the USB Tree.
 A serial device should show up. ratgdo v2.5i, v2.51i, v2.52i & v2.53i use the CH40 USB to Uart driver.